 - Refer to the helpful BCD size chart at the end of this post.
 Find your ready-to-wear size in the first column, and its BCD size equivalent is in the second column.
 The third column is useful for confirming the wire sizes that fit this particular BCD.
 Each BCD size includes 5 band sizes, even ones that are usually “in between” and therefore have to rely on sister sizing.

-To find your band size , measure your rib cage around in inches, once while fully inhaled and again after exhaling.
+To find your band size, measure your rib cage around in inches, once while fully inhaled and again after exhaling.
 The average of the two numbers is your band size.
 If you have measured in centimeters, divide the answer by 2.54 and round to the nearest full number.
 For example if you measure 86 cm, divide by 2.54, which gives you 33.8″.
 You would use 34 as your band size as it is the closest whole number.
+Each pattern I’ve created for Beverly Johnson Designs has five band sizes that correspond with each BCD, and it is very easy to make the band larger or smaller if it needs to be.